-“This is a man who day after day and year after year in a wide variety of circumstances provided effective leadership for this university,” said Carl St. Pierre, a former UWindsor student and colleague of Dr. DeMarco’s, after a lab in the Ed Lumley Centre for Engineering Innovation (CEI) was named in honour of DeMarco.
+“This is a man who day after day and year after year in a wide variety of circumstances provided effective leadership for this university,” Dr. Carl St. Pierre, a former UWindsor student and colleague of Dr. DeMarco’s, said after a lab in the Ed Lumley Centre for Engineering Innovation (CEI) was named in honour of Dr. DeMarco.
 “This is a man who deserves to have a research laboratory named in his honour as a permanent reminder that he was truly a founder of this great institution.”

-DeMarco’s four-decade career with the University of Windsor started in 1946 when the Basilian fathers of Assumption College hired him to develop the science and engineering departments.
+Dr. DeMarco’s four-decade career with the University of Windsor started in 1946 when the Basilian fathers of Assumption College hired him to develop the science and engineering departments.
 From there, he became the college’s director of athletics, head football coach, coach of the freshmen and varsity basketball teams and first head of the chemistry department.

 “Essex College, under Dr. DeMarco’s leadership, provided the impetus for this modern university with increased emphasis on professional programs, graduate studies and research,” Dr. St. Pierre added.
 “When coupled with the proud traditions of Assumption’s century of liberal arts education, a well-balanced, new and forward looking institution resulted, but rich in old and enduring traditions.”